bmourad01/lang-n-change/README.md

 Given a language definition expressed in the style of operational semantics (`.lan` file) and an algorithm (`.tr` file), the algorithm is applied to the language definition, producing a new language definition.

-L-Tr is based on a calculus described in [1].
+L-Tr is based on a calculus of the same name, described in [1].
 A prototype of lang-n-change is presented in [2].
 The current tool is a new and improved version of the prototype.